citizenos/ep_image_upload/README.md

 "maxFileSize": 5000000
 ```

-`fileTypes"` - if left blank file mime-type is checked to match `image.*`
+`fileTypes` - if left blank file mime-type is checked to match `image.*`

-`maxFileSize"` - file size in bytes.
+`maxFileSize` - file size in bytes.
 If not set there is no limit